Sir Richard Fletcher, 1st Baronet: Later campaigns

 Fletcher was again mentioned in dispatches when serving as chief engineer at the second siege of Badajoz (19 May – 10 June 1811).
 The engineers suffered many casualties in their attempts to dig the thin rocky soils around a fort that had been repaired and reinforced since the last unsuccessful siege.
 Running short of ammunition and having sustained heavy losses; and with news that French reinforcements were on the way, Wellington withdrew his forces to Elvas on 10 June.
 Fletcher was also present when Ciudad Rodrigo (7 – 19 January 1812) and, on the third attempt, Badajoz (17 March – 16 April 1812) were captured.
 In the latter engagement it was Fletcher who identified the weak point in the defences and so ultimately decided where the main attack should be.
 On 19 March, Fletcher was shot in the groin when a French sortie in the fog reached the trenches where he and his engineers were working.
 His injury might have been much worse if it had not been for a Spanish Silver Dollar in his pocket which took the main force of the musket ball.
 Fletcher's injury had him confined to his tent where Wellington, desperately short of good engineers, visited him daily for advice.
 Fletcher returned to England to recover, and was made a baronet on 14 December 1812, and awarded a pension of £1.00 per diem.
 He received the Portuguese award of the Order of the Tower and Sword; and the Army Gold Cross for Talavera, Bussaco, Ciudad Rodrigo, and Badajoz.

 Fletcher returned to the Peninsular in 1813 and received a further mention in dispatches for his role in the Battle of Vitoria on 21 June.
 Fletcher directed the sieges of Pamplona and San Sebastián.
 He was killed in action during the final assault on San Sebastián on 31 August 1813.

 Memorials

 Sir Richard is remembered on a panel commemorating the Peninsular War in Rochester Cathedral.

-A memorial in Westminster Abbey was designed by Edward Hodges Baily.
+A memorial in Westminster Abbey was sculpted by Edward Hodges Baily.